 Explore it on Goodreads or Amazon.

-Other books by this author include Slightly Married, Slightly Wicked, Slightly Tempted, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Unforgettable, Simply Love
+Other books by this author which I have reviewed include Slightly Married, Slightly Wicked, Slightly Tempted, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Unforgettable, Simply Love

 Third in the Simply Quartet Regency romance series which carries on from Balogh’s Bedwyn Saga and revolving around four teachers at Miss Martin’s School for Girls in Bath, England.
 The couple focus is on Susanna Osbourne and Peter Edgeworth.